gmz0015/Air-China/README.md

   `npm install sass-loader --save-dev`
 ## TODO list
 - Modify the form of creating module and programmes
 - Modify the overview pages
+- <font color=red>Discussion</font> If use pagination, decide whether front end or back end to paginate. [refer to this](https://www.jianshu.com/p/70facd19ec55)